Become a tax champion: essential tax information for nonresident student athletes in the US!

 And there is money to be made by athletes!

-In fact, a recent survey by retail analytics firm Inmar Intelligence revealed that half of the 300 brand, agency, and retail professionals who responded to the survey were planning to spend between $50,000 and $500,000 on student-athletes in 2023.
+In fact, a survey carried out in 2023 by retail analytics firm Inmar Intelligence revealed that half of the 300 brand, agency, and retail professionals who responded to the survey were planning to spend between $50,000 and $500,000 on student-athletes in 2023.

 What’s more, Tennessee State basketball player Hercy Miller recently signed a massive $2 million deal to become the brand ambassador for a technology company.